micro-webapps/webconf-spec/dev/README.md

 ## Locations option

 This section describes the locations options.
 Locations are used to configure the non-real paths on the webserver as they are used in the HTTP requests.
+Per-location configuration set by this option is applied to all sub-locations of the main location.
 All the Proxy options and Match option can be used in the Locations options as well as the "index" option.

 The format of locations option is following: